-The Magnificent Helmet of Greek Warrior Miltiades
+The Helmet of Miltiades, Symbol of a Famous Ancient Greek Warrior

-1875 Illustration depicting Miltiades. ( Public Domain )
+1875 Illustration depicting Miltiades.
+(Public Domain)

 The Mysterious Helmet

 Miltiades was born c.
 550 BC as a son of Cimon Colalemos, a man appreciated in his society as an Olympic chariot racer.
 Miltiades was born in Athens, but he said that he was a member of the Aecidae society.
-He probably died in 498 BC, but due to the writings of historians like Herodotus and Plutarch his legend was not lost.
+He probably died in 489 BC, but thanks to the writings of historians like Herodotus and Plutarch his legend was not lost.
 Plutarch also commemorated his daughter Elpinice, who was famous for her confrontations with Pericles.

-Bust of Cimon at the beach of Larnaca, Cyprus. ( Markus Leupold-Löwenthal/CC BY SA 3.0 )
+Bust of Cimon at the beach of Larnaca, Cyprus.
+(Markus Leupold-Löwenthal/CC BY SA 3.0)

 - The quest to recover the fallen soldiers of Marathon